usmansaleem/beku/README.md

 ### Start grafana and prometheus monitoring
 See [monitoring](./monitoring/README.md) for more details.

+**Besu and Teku docker compose scripts are in progress.
+Following instructions are for manual start.**

+### Start Teku and Besu
 - Checkout the branch of [besu](https://github.com/hyperledger/besu) or [teku](https://github.com/ConsenSys/teku) you want to test, build them respectively with `./gradlew installDist`
 - Update `config.sh` with home locations of Besu, Teku generated builds.
 For example: